Matt McCahearty

 During my time on secondment, I was fortunate enough to work on the trial teams of a number of cases that spanned from a multi-million dollar anti-trust jury trial in Florida to a defamation and extortion trial in New Jersey.
 Whilst an unusual case, the New Jersey trial was particularly interesting as it involved, amongst other things:

-• An application for the permanent restraint of free (albeit defamatory) speech.
-Given the importance of the First Amendment in the US, this was a very difficult application indeed (but I am pleased to say we were successful).
+• an application for the permanent restraint of free (albeit defamatory) speech.
+Given the importance of the First Amendment in the US, this was a very difficult application indeed (but I am pleased to say we were successful);

-• The defendant having to be physically restrained from attacking our client in the court room and having an armed Sheriff stand behind him for the rest of his evidence.
+• the defendant having to be physically restrained from attacking our client in the court room and having an armed Sheriff stand behind him for the rest of his evidence.

 Similarities/differences to Macfarlanes